treefishuk/treefishuk.github.io/_posts/2022-12-5-Resources-For-DotNet-Devs.md

 Nick showcases practical tools, techniques and patterns, that often make me rethink my approach to the way I code.
 Well worth subscribing.

 ### [Code Opinion](https://www.youtube.com/@CodeOpinion)
 Code opinion is a great channel with Derek Comartin discussing coding patterns and providing practical examples of clean coding.
-Lots of good stuff on Domain driven design, CQRS and messaging.
+Lots of good stuff on Domain driven design, CQRS and message queues.